Food to spike your blood sugar in Melbourne

 Location: 103 Acland St, St Kilda VIC 3182

 Written by Josh Amore who lives and works in Melbourne, Australia.
-You can follow him on Twitter here.
+You can contact him here.